huynhv/aircomp_estimation/README.md

-This is the MATLAB code for the paper titled "Over-the-Air Computation on Network Edge for Collaborative Estimation".
+This repository contains the MATLAB code used to generate the numerical results in my paper titled "Over-the-Air Computation on
+Network Edge for Collaborative Estimation".

 # How to generate your own results: